 The FHA also greatly encourages that you explore all loan workout solutions with your lender.
 More.

 The last thing any homeowner wants is to face the stress of being behind on their mortgage payment, or worse yet, to think about, and possibly lose the family home to foreclosure or unpaid property taxes.
 No one ever plans to or expects to lose their home to foreclosure.
-But by understanding how you can obtain help with making your mortgage payments, who and how to ask for help, and what to do, you can reduce your chances of this occurring.
+But by understanding how you can obtain assistance with making your mortgage payments, who and how to ask for help, and what to do, you can reduce your chances of this occurring.
 Communication and being pro-active is one of they keys.
 You should also know the foreclosure process inside and out, and understand what may lead up to it.
 That will place you in a better position to address and also recognize any potential problems that may impact your ability to pay every bill and make every mortgage payment on time.

 Like this site?